root-project/web/download/index.md

 The _development_ version can be build from GitHub sources.<br>
 See → [ROOT sources]({{'/download/building_root/get_root_sources' | relative_url}}).

-### Release candidate
-A release candidate is a preview of the next _production_ release.
-It allows users to make their code ready for the new _production_ release, and to provide early feedback.

 ### Nightlies
 You can download nightly snapshots of ROOT.
 That is useful to check whether a bug fix actually fixes an issue you reported, or to see the newest feature you heard about.
 It helps us _tremendously_ to get feedback from you on nightlies: please try them out and report back to us!<br>